sjbylo/aba/README.md

 # Or, do this manually
-cd 		                   # Assuming aba is directly under your $HOME dir make tidy tar czf aba.tgz aba/aba bin aba/*.conf aba/Makefile aba/scripts aba/templates aba/*.md aba/mirror aba/cli
+cd 		                   # Assuming aba is directly under your $HOME dir make tidy tar czf /path/to/thumbdrive/aba.tgz `find bin aba -type f ! -path "aba/.git*" -a ! -path "aba/cli/*"`
-# Copy the file 'aba.tgz' to your internal bastion via a thumb drive.
+# Copy the file 'aba.tgz' to your internal bastion via the thumb drive.

 # Then, on the internal bastion run:
 cd